MrRobotoGit/DiscoveryLastFM/README.md

 - **Rate Limiting**: Respects API rate limits for all services
 - **Comprehensive Logging**: Detailed logging both to console and file

+## 🛠️ How It Works

+1. **Fetch Recent Artists**: Retrieves artists you've listened to recently on Last.fm
+2. **Find Similar Artists**: Discovers similar artists using Last.fm's recommendation engine
+3. **Add to Headphones**: Automatically adds both original and similar artists to your Headphones library
+4. **Queue Top Albums**: Fetches and queues the most popular studio albums from each artist
+5. **Smart Filtering**: Uses MusicBrainz metadata to filter out non-studio releases
+6. **Cache Management**: Maintains cache to optimize performance and avoid duplicates

 ## 😊 User Reviews

 > *"I for one am happy to wake up on my Sunday to this new music discovery tool."*